Geography of Chicago: Geography

 North of the city of Chicago, there are steep bluffs and ravines that run along Lake Michigan.
 In contrast, south of the city of Chicago into Northwest Indiana it is without bluffs, but instead has sand dunes.
 The greatest example of these can be seen at Indiana Dunes National Park, where some dunes reach up to almost 200 feet.
 Farther inland, a series of moraines surrounds the Chicago Plain.
 This surrounding area is hilly and higher than the Chicago Plain.
 Past the moraines, the land flattens out again, but is interspersed with a few deep river valleys such as the Illinois River, Fox River, Des Plaines River, and Kankakee River.
 Here you may find rock cliffs and rock ravines, which are absent from the interior Chicago area (the ravines of the north shore and south suburbs are soil ravines without any rock).

-Also, a very large limestone quarry (Thornton Quarry) exists just south of the city of Chicago in the suburb of Thornton.
-It was once a coral reef when the Midwest was covered by a warm inland sea (hundreds of millions of years before the glaciation of the Chicago area).
-The rest of the Chicago area does not have bedrock this close to the surface.
+Chicago bedrock

+During the Silurian geological age, the area now known as Chicago was submersed under a warm saltwater sea.
+Limestone eventually formed from the decay and buildup of shellfish and other calcium-rich sea creatures.
+In the Chicago area, the limestone underwent a further transformation into dolostone.
+Dolostone is the bedrock beneath Chicago's dense layer of clay and glacial debris.

+The world's second largest aggregate quarry, Thornton Quarry, exists just south of the city limits in the suburb of Thornton.
+The dolostone bedrock rises close to the ground surface in this area, and hence this area has had active quarries since the 1840s.

+This layer of ancient Silurian dolomite is usually hundreds of feet below the ground surface throughout much of the Chicago area.
+Exceptions include near the Stearns Quarry in the Bridgeport neighborhood, the quarry (now landfill) in Hillside, the lower Des Plaines River and the Calumet-Sag Valleys.
+The Silurian dolostone bedrock is also exposed at the ground surface when the Kennedy Expressway dips below the UP Northwest Line near Addison Street.